ChainSafe/dappeteer/README.md

   - `metamask.lock()`: signs out from MetaMask.
 It can only be used if you arelady signed it, otherwise it throws.

   - `metamask.unlock([password])`: it unlocks the MetaMask extension.
-It can only be used it you locked/signed out before, otherwise it throws.
+It can only be used in you locked/signed out before, otherwise it throws.
 The password is optional, it defaults to `password1234`.

   - `metamask.switchNetwork(networkName)`: it changes the current selected network. `networkName` can take the following values: `"main"`, `"ropsten"`, `"rinkeby"`, `"kovan"`, `"localhost"`.